Limbaugh History, Family Crest & Coats of Arms

-Another 21 words(2 lines of text) are included under the topic Early Limbaugh Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Limbaugh Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Johann David Limbeck, who came to Philadelphia in 1750.
 Friedrich and Johannes Limbach came to Philadelphia in 1753; Christian Limbacher and Johann Georg Limbacher in 1749.